 - How many people will be affected by the feature?

-- Specify: Once a feature is selected for inclusion and prioritized, it is added to our Development Planning Trello Board for tracking, and a specification is written for it by the ORCID technical team with input from the steering and working groups and the initiators of the idea.
+- Specify: Once a feature is selected for inclusion and prioritized, it is added to our planning board for tracking, and a specification is written for it by the ORCID team with input from the working groups and the initiators of the idea.
 The length of time spent on a specification can vary depending on the idea.
 In some cases we look for a lot of community involvement in creating a specification, though sometimes we specify a feature quickly so that we can get feedback and input once others have a chance to try it out.

 - Estimate: Once a specification has been written, it is provided to the ORCID development team to estimate how long it will take to build.
 The estimation process is done at a high level, and is sometimes an iterative one.
 If it appears that it will take a long time to build something, we will break up the feature into parts and work on a piece at a time.

-- Schedule: Given the likely time it will take to build a feature, the number of items that may need to be fixed or have already been scheduled, and input from the community and steering and working groups, the ORCID Technical Director will move items to the "Next Up" list of the Current Development Trello Board for tracking.
-The development team selects items for development from the Next Up list as current items are completed.
+- Schedule: Given the time it may take to build a feature, the number of items that may need to be fixed or have already been scheduled, and input from the community and working groups, the ORCID Technical Director moves items to the "Next Up" list of the Current Development Trello Board for tracking.
+The technical team selects items for development from the Next Up list as current items are completed.

 - Build & Test: During the development cycle features are built, bugs are fixed, and everything is tested.

-- Communicate: We will be keeping the iDeas forum up-to-date with progress on the timing and release of new features.
+- Communicate: We keep the iDeas forum up to date with progress on the timing and release of new features.
 Development progress also can be followed by watching the Current Development Trello Board.

-Once we have prioritized something that was suggested in the iDeas Forum, we will update its status:
+Once we have prioritized something that was suggested in the iDeas Forum, we update its status: